Meet the 2009 U. S. Paragliding Team

 Flying goals: Go bivouac flying in a cool spot, win the US Nationals again.

-I am sponsored by: Eagle Paragliding, UP, Flytec
+I am sponsored by:

-Top 6 Results: 1st Nation Team 2008 Pre Worlds, Valle de Bravo, Mexico
+1st Nation Team 2008 Pre Worlds, Valle de Bravo, Mexico

 1st 2004 Monarca Open, Valle de Bravo, Mexico